 The SNMP User Table displays all of the SNMP User's currently configured on the Switch.

-In the SNMP V3 folder, click on the SNMP User Table link.
+In the SNMP Manager folder, located in the Security Management folder, click on the SNMP User Table link.
 This will open the SNMP User Table, as shown below.